Frequently Asked Questions

 Q: A FAMILY THAT I AM WORKING WITH WOULD LIKE TO APPLY FOR A GRANT, HOWEVER THEY DO NOT HAVE THE LITERACY OR THE SKILLS TO FILL OUT THE FORMS, COULD I FILL OUT THE FORM ON THEIR BEHALF?

-A: Yes, please let us know who has completed the application when it is submitted.
+A: Yes, please include these details in the applicant section of the application form and let us know who has completed the application when it is submitted.